 Graduate students are highly encouraged to seek out research areas by taking to the faculty early on in their MS program.
 In theory, your research (including writing your thesis and defending) is supposed to take one year.
 On average it takes about 1.5 years.
 One semester to find what type of research you are going to conduct, another semester to actually do your research, and lastly, one semester to write and defend your thesis.

-If you arrive as a new graduate student (lets say) this Fall 2013 and want to graduate in two years (Spring 2015), you should be talking to faculty members about prospective thesis projects starting Spring 2014.
+If you arrive as a new graduate student (lets say) this Fall 2019 and want to graduate in two years (Spring 2021), you should be talking to faculty members about prospective thesis projects starting Spring 2020.
 This way, you can familiarize yourself in the lab and with your advisor.
-You could then start to conduct your research Summer 2014 and finish up your research in Fall 2014, and finally write and defend your thesis in Spring 2021.
+You could then start to conduct your research Summer 2020 and finish up your research in Fall 2020, and finally write and defend your thesis in Spring 2021.
 Keep in mind that in order to graduate (e.g. in Spring 2021) you have to enroll in Thesis 799A after completing a thesis committee form.
 Students must also apply to graduate the semester they intend to graduate.
 Details can be found on the Graduate Affairs website.

-Below you will find useful documents and links for your thesis.
+Below are useful documents and links for your thesis.

 Thesis manual(s) and other useful documents for graduate students: